gits2501/twiz/EXAMPLES.md

 ## beforeSend

-On client side the args.options object can alse have a 'beforeSend' property.
-It is a function that allows your to manipulate xhr instance before request is sent.
+On client side the `args.options` object can alse have a `beforeSend` property.
+It is a function that allows your to manipulate `xhr` instance before request is sent.

 *browser:*
 ```js